-On successful completion of the course, students should be able to:
+Upon successful completion of this course, students should be able to:

-- 1. Have a comprehensive understanding of international marketing theories and practices - 2.
-Should have the ability to apply these theories and concepts in real environment - 3.
-Ability to identify, analyze, and evaluate data, information related to international marketing - 4.
-Have an understanding of the differences in the political, legal, economic, and cultural environment of nations - 5.
-The ability to clearly identify and explain the issues major issues and challenges of international marketing
+1. Have a comprehensive understanding of international marketing theories and practices

+2. Should have the ability to apply these theories and concepts in real environment

+3. Ability to identify, analyze, and evaluate data, information related to international marketing

+4. Have an understanding of the differences in the political, legal, economic, and cultural environment of nations

+5. The ability to clearly identify and explain the issues major issues and challenges of internationalmarketing
-Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes)

-Lectures and Tutorials: Monday - Friday 120 Minutes of Lecutre & 60 Minutes of Tutorial per
+Total Program Duration: 3 Weeks in Total Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes) Lectures and Tutorials: Monday - Friday 120 Minutes of Lecutre & 60 Minutes of Tutorial per Office Hours: 2 Hours or 120 Minutes per Week (3 Sessions in Total) LEADNING DESOUDCES